eliyetres/lt2316-ht19-a2/README.md

 As the second part of the assignment, we fine-tuned a BERT model on this dataset.
 For this, we mostly followed this (very helpful!) blog step by step:
 [https://mccormickml.com/2019/07/22/BERT-fine-tuning/](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)

-One thing we did differently here is that since we have two sentences as input, we combined them into a single sentence using the CLS and SEP tokens, and used the segment mask to help the model understand where the first sentence ends and the second sentence begins.
+One thing we did differently was to combine our two input sentences into a single sentence using the CLS and SEP tokens, and used the segment mask to help the model understand where the first sentence ends and the second sentence begins.
 We have used a 0 for each token of the first sentence, and a 1 for each token of the second sentence.

 Otherwise, we pretty much followed the instructions in this blog in a straightforward manner, and that helped us train the model.
 One thing we faced quite a bit of complication with was saving and loading the BERT model.
 Since we used an older version of the HuggingFace module (`pytorch_pretrained_bert` instead of `transformers`), it was hard to find instructions for the rather convoluted process of saving the model to disk.
 The model itself is saved as a .bin file, and its configuration is saved to a separate .json file.
 These two files are then packaged into a .tar.gz compressed directory, and this is what the model needs to be loaded from.
 In the more recent version of the module, the BERT classifier object simply contains a `save_pretrained` function that can be used to save the model to disk (but we discovered this too late).